Map Your Value Chain

 Map lower-tier suppliers, distributors, and customers

-Next, you will need to expand your mapping efforts by tracing materials back to their origins, especially for high-spend procurements or categories.
-This exercise might require suppliers to disclose details about their facilities, other suppliers, and intermediaries.
-The further down the supply chain, the more challenging this can be, but this is where supplier collaboration comes in.¹¹ You can involve industry groups, NGOs, or government agencies for additional data.
+Expanding your mapping efforts to lower-tier suppliers involves tracing materials back to their origins, which is especially important for high-spend procurements or categories.
+This exercise might require suppliers to disclose details about their facilities, suppliers, and intermediaries.
+The further down the supply chain, the more challenging it can be to get disclosures.
+This is where collaboration becomes important.10 For instance, you can involve industry groups, NGOs, or government agencies to help gather additional data.
 Be aware that suppliers may hesitate to disclose information for fear of repercussions.
-Building trust, offering incentives, and assuring anonymity can help.
-You could also consider third-party mapping services or traceability tools.
-Once you've gathered this data, layer further information, such as local labour standards or environmental factors.
+Building supplier’s trust, offering incentives, and assuring anonymity can help.
+You may also consider third-party mapping services or traceability tools.
+Once you have gathered this data, layer on additional sustainability information, such as local labour standards or environmental factors.
 Remember that this process will take time and might reveal previously unknown sub-suppliers.
 You must also plan how best to capture and store this data for future use.

 EXAMPLE: VF Corporation supply chain mapping